-One of the most common questions I get as people plan trips to Paris, is what shoes they should pack.
-Of course Paris is one of the loveliest cities to wander so comfortable shoes are a must.
+One of the most common questions I get as people plan trips to Paris for Paris, Perfected, is what shoes they should pack.
+Of course Paris is one of the loveliest cities to wander so comfortable shoes are a must (and you will live to regret if you try to break in new shoes in Paris!)

 But it is also one of the most fashionable cities in the world so if you’re hopeful to avoid looking like a tourist but don’t want to sacrifice comfort or style – you’ve come to the right place.
-I have a lot of experience packing for trips to Paris and always manage to prioritize bringing a good variety of shoes to make lots of walking – and cute outfits – go hand in hand while exploring the City of Lights.
+I have a lot of experience packing for trips to Paris and always manage to prioritize bringing a good variety of shoes to make lots of walking – and cute outfits full of French inspired staples – go hand in hand while exploring the City of Lights.

 Best Shoes to Wear in Paris